Patrick Ali Pahlavi

 Patrick Ali Pahlavi (پاتریک علی پهلوی; born 1 September 1947) is a member of the deposed Pahlavi dynasty of Iran and was heir presumptive from 1954 to 1960.
 According to the former constitution of Iran Patrick was the first in the line of succession to the throne.
 In 1960, however, with the birth of Reza Pahlavi, the latter became the heir apparent.
-If the Iranian monarchy were to be restored, he would become the heir presumptive to the throne.

 Early life

-Born in Paris, Patrick Ali Pahlavi is a son of Prince Ali Reza Pahlavi and his wife Christiane Cholewski (or Choleski), a Frenchwoman, of Polish descent (although no record of his parents' 20 November 1946 wedding in the 16th arrondissement of Paris, France, is on official record there).
+Born in Paris, Patrick Ali Pahlavi is a son of Prince Ali Reza Pahlavi and his wife Christiane Cholewski (or Choleski), a French woman of Polish descent (although there is no record of his parents' 20 November 1946 wedding in the 16th arrondissement of Paris, France).
 His father chose for him an Irish name popular in France, 'Patrick', and his mother chose for him a Muslim name, 'Ali', which made 'Patrick Ali' his full given name.
 On his birth he was baptized.
 Christiane had a son from a previous marriage, "Joachim Christian Philippe Pahlavi", born 15 September 1941.

-As his father was the second son of Reza Shah, founder of the Pahlavi dynasty and Shah of Iran, Patrick Ali is a nephew of Mohammad Reza Pahlavi, the last Shah.
-His father was the heir presumptive to his sonless brother's throne and following his death in a plane crash in 1954, Patrick Pahlavi succeeded him as heir presumptive.
+As his father was the second son of Reza Shah, founder of the roughly 53 years old Pahlavi dynasty and Shah of Iran, Patrick Ali is a nephew of Mohammad Reza Pahlavi, the last Shah.
+His father was the heir presumptive to his sonless brother's throne and following his death in a plane crash in 1954, Patrick Ali Pahlavi succeeded him as heir presumptive.

 In February 1955, Prince Patrick Ali was at the centre of a dispute between his mother and his uncle, Mohammad Reza Pahlavi the Shah.
 As heir to the throne, his uncle wanted him enrolled at the Maria Jose School in Switzerland to receive a "proper court education" while his mother wanted to take him to Paris so he would be closer to her.
 Because of the dispute, he was placed in "protective custody" with policemen guarding his suite at the Hotel Excelsior in Italy until his mother gave into the Shah's demands and he was enrolled at the school.
-In March, Pahlavi's mother took him from his school without the Iranian embassy or the Swiss authorities knowing.
+In March, Patrick's mother took him from his school without the Iranian embassy or the Swiss authorities knowing.

-In 1960, with the birth of a son for his uncle, Pahlavi lost his place as first in the line of succession to the Iranian throne.
+In 1960, with the birth of a son for his uncle, Patrick lost his place as first in the line of succession to the Iranian throne.

 When he returned to Iran in the beginning of the 1970s, he spoke out publicly about the corruption of the regime of his uncle the Shah.
 In 1975, he was arrested and jailed at Evin prison, where he faced daily interrogations and psychological torture, including a fake execution.